urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 ## Organize the project and directory

 Perhaps you are used to starting by setting your directory using `setwd()`.
-However, I highly recommend you use RStudio Projects.
+However, we highly recommend you use RStudio Projects.
 RStudio projects make it straightforward to divide your work into multiple contexts, each with their own working directory, workspace, history, and source documents.

 We are going to start by creating a Project in RStudio.
 A Project is essentially a directory which will contain all the files you need for a specific project.
 It will have a `*.RProj` file associated with it to begin with.